w3f/w3f-education/docs/Rust/section1/why-rust.md

 description: A brief overview of the pros of learning the Rust programming language.
 ---

-Before starting your Rust development journey, it's important to realize just exactly _why_ Rust was the language chosen for this course.
-In fact, it could've been any other language, If you are new to programming, the reasons as to why Rust was chosen may be foreign.
+Before starting your Rust development journey, it is essential to realize just precisely _why_ Rust was the language chosen for this course.
+In fact, it could have been any other language, If you are new to programming, the reasons as to why Rust was chosen may be foreign.

 :::info